Tips and advice on garden care in April

 April garden project: Create a bird friendly garden

-A few quick and easy considerations in your garden design can help invite animals, minibeasts or birds into the garden.
-Read our guide for top tips and ideas to help get furry, flying or feathered guests to visit your home.
+A few quick and easy considerations in your garden design can help invite all sort of birds into the garden.
+Read our guide for top tips and ideas to help attract more feathered guests to visit your home.